zannloo/tp/docs/UserGuide.md

 Kindly note that **direct navigation between directories of the same type is not permitted**.
 You would need to navigate up by at least one directory before moving to the desired directory. <br>
-e.g. use `../grp-001` to navigate to root directory first before the navigating to the `grp-001` group directory from another group directory.
+e.g. use `../grp-001` to navigate up to the root directory first before navigating to the `grp-001` group directory from another group directory.

 Additionally, **skipping directories between other directories is not allowed**.
 For instance, to navigate from the root directory